duxsco/gentoo-installation/README.md

 ## Chroot

-Chroot.
-Copy&paste following commands one after the other:
+Chroot (copy&paste one after the other):

 ```bash
 chroot /mnt/gentoo /bin/bash